-The Health Pooled Fund (HPF) is a three and a half year partnership with the Government of South Sudan’s (GRSS), Ministry of Health (MoH) implemented in two phases (HPF1 – 3 ½ years and HPF2 – 2 years), it focuses on successfully strengthening health systems and delivered essential health services across 8 of the South-Sudan previous 10 states (23 of the 32 new states).
-Crown Agents leads a consortium which includes Health Partners International and Montrose International, to deliver the HPF which currently funds 21 implementing partners to support primary health care services in 686 health facilities, including 19 hospitals, across 39 counties.
+The Health Pooled Fund (HPF) is a partnership with the Government of South Sudan’s (GRSS), Ministry of Health (MoH) implemented in two phases (HPF1 – 3 ½ years and HPF2 – 2 years), it focuses on successfully strengthening health systems and delivering essential health services across 8 of the South-Sudan previous 10 states (23 of the 32 new states).
+Crown Agents leads a consortium which includes Health Partners International and Montrose International, to deliver the HPF which currently funds 23 implementing partners to support primary health care services in health facilities, including hospitals, across 55 countries.

-The HPF is supported by the Australian Government’s Overseas Aid Program (AusAid), the Canadian International Development Agency (CIDA), the British Government’s Department for International Development (DFID), the European Union (EU), and the Swedish International Development and Cooperation Agency (SIDA) and the United States Agency for International Development (USAID).
+The HPF is supported by the Australian Government’s Overseas Aid Program (AusAid), the British Government’s Department for International Development (DFID), the Canadian International Development Agency (CIDA), the European Union (EU), the Swedish International Development and Cooperation Agency (SIDA) and the United States Agency for International Development (USAID).

-- 23, 707 women of reproductive age received family planning reinforcing their right to determine number/spacing of children and, by preventing unintended pregnancy, reducing number of maternal deaths and infant mortality
+- 32, 342 women of reproductive age received family planning for the first time, reinforcing their right to determine number/spacing of children and, by preventing unintended pregnancy, reducing number of maternal deaths and infant mortality

-- 94, 274 women delivered to health facilities and 56% of all deliveries attended by a skilled birth attendant resulting in more women getting access to clean, safe and reliable treatment
+- 191, 554 women delivered to health facilities and 62% of all deliveries in facilities were attended by a skilled birth attendant resulting in more women getting access to clean, safe and reliable treatment

-HPI led the Strategic Health Systems Support Initiative (SHSSI) which has provided technical assistance and support for government has included planning and budgeting, Hospital management, HR and HRIS, HMIS and Supply Chain Management.
+Health System strengthening technical assistance and support for government has included planning and budgeting, Hospital management, HR and HRIS, HMIS and Supply Chain Management.
 HPI HSS team approach introduces reforms through a change management process with close attention to contextualised institutional behaviour and ongoing learning-by-doing; as well as building political and institutional commitment to change, with strong local ownership integrated into locally-developed strategic frameworks.
 HPI has also trained and deployed specialists and officers to be embedded in MoH and State Ministry of Health (SMoH) respectively.